svn2github/wordpress-vip-plugins/wp-parsely-1.10/README.md

 1. Set your Site ID, which is your own site domain name (e.g., `mysite.com`)
 1. Save your changes and enjoy your data!

+**NOTE:** This plugin does not currently support dynamic tracking (the tracking of multiple pageviews on a single page).
+Some common use-cases for dynamic tracking are slideshows or articles loaded via AJAX calls in single-page applications -- situations in which new content is loaded without a full page refresh.
+Tracking these events requires manually implementing additional JavaScript above [the standard Parse.ly include](http://www.parsely.com/help/integration/basic/) that the plugin injects into your page source.
+Please consult [the Parse.ly documentation on dynamic tracking](https://www.parsely.com/help/integration/dynamic/) for instructions on implementing dynamic tracking, or contact Parse.ly support for additional assistance.

 Feedback, suggestions, questions or concerns?
-E-mail us at [support@parsely.com](mailto:support@parsely.com) we always want to hear from you.
+E-mail us at [support@parsely.com](mailto:support@parsely.com) -- we always want to hear from you.

 ## Tests ##